cosinekitty/astronomy/source/python/README.md

 | Type | Parameter | Description |
 | --- | --- | --- |
 | [`Body`](#Body) | `body` | A body other than the Sun. |

+### Returns: `float`
+An angular value in degrees indicating the ecliptic longitude of the body.